planetis-m/ntagger/README.md

 - Generates extended ctags format (with
   `!_TAG_FILE_*` headers).
+- Emits tags for exported Nim symbols by
+  default: types, `var`/`let`/`const`,
-- Emits tags for exported Nim symbols: types, `var`/`let`/`const`, procs/funcs, methods, iterators, converters, macros and templates.
+  procs/funcs, methods, iterators, converters, macros and templates, with an option to also include private (non-exported) symbols.
 - Includes extra fields such as `kind`, source `line`, `signature` and
   `language:Nim`.